 It is interesting to note that Ticknall School throughout its history has been known by various different names as it progressed through the centuries and the emerging educational system; from Charity School to The Boys School, The National School to Ticknall (Controlled) Church of England Primary School, then commonly known in it’s more recent life as Ticknall Parochial School – all showing that at its core lay the values of the Established Church.

-Whilst the document is not an in-depth history of the ancient school, there is a brief outline of its formation in 1741/1744 by Dame Catherine, widow of Sir John Harpur of Calke.
+Whilst the document is not an in-depth history of the ancient school, there is a brief outline of its formation in 1741/1744 by Dame Catherine, widow of Sir John Harpur, the fourth baronet of Calke.
 This is followed by facts and photos from the time of Headmaster Harry Harrison (1881 – 1922) right up until 1987 when the local authority withdrew funding and support as a result of dwindling pupil numbers.

 Of course, the withdrawal of the local authority was not the end of the story, and the school continues to this day, independently, under its latest name of Dame Catherine Harpur’s School; a fitting new name paying tribute to its founder.